oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 go run main.go
 ```

-We can test that it’s working using this curl command in another terminal window
+We can test that it's working using this curl command in another terminal window

 ```bash
 curl http://localhost:8080/api/lists